songwright/CSS-netninja-grid-tutorial/README.md

-# CSS Grid Tutorial by Net Ninja on YouTube
+# CSS Grid Tutorial by The Net Ninja on YouTube

 The Net Ninja teaches the basics on CSS Grid.